 9) Ouimet Canyon

 We may not have anything to rival the Grand Canyon in Ontario, but Ouimet Canyon is still pretty amazing.
-Ouimet is about 100 meters deep and provides a beautiful combo of greenery and rock formations.
+Ouimet is about 100 meters deep and provides a beautiful combo of golden forests and rock formations.
 Plus, you’ll find amazing trails and lookout points in the park and have the chance to see arctic plant life as well in the canyon.

 Ontario’s cottage country is legendary.
 Our province actually has over 250,000 lakes with about 20% of the world’s freshwater supply.
 Thanks to those lakes, there are so many beautiful places where you can be close to the water and stay the night in a cabin or tent.